Instituto ACC (basketball)

-Instituto Atlético Central Córdoba, commonly known as Instituto, is a basketball team based in Córdoba, Argentina.
+Instituto Atlético Central Córdoba basketball is the basketball section of the homonymous sports club based in Córdoba, Argentina.
 The team plays its home games at the Angel Sandrin, which has a capacity for 2,000 people.
 Instituto plays in the Liga Nacional de Básquet (LNB) and won its first championship in 2022.

 After promoting from the La Liga Argentina de Básquet in 2015, Instituo has played in the LNB since.
 Instituo has won one LNB championship, in 2022 and were runners-up once, in 2018.
 At the international level, they have reached the semi-finals of the Basketball Champions League Americas in 2020.